tmtsoftware/csw/docs/src/main/services/database.md

 @@@note

-* The insert statements above gets mapped to prepared statements underneath at jdbc layer and values like `movie_1`, `movie_2` and `2` from the example are bound to the dynamic parameters of these generated prepared statements.
+* The insert statements above gets mapped to prepared statements underneath at JDBC layer and values like `movie_1`, `movie_2` and `2` from the example are bound to the dynamic parameters of these generated prepared statements.
 * As prepared statements provide safety against SQL injection, it is recommended to use prepared statements instead of static SQL statements whenever there is a need to dynamically bind values.
 * In the above example, two insert statements are batched together and sent to postgres server in a single call.
- `executeBatchAsync/executeBatch` maps to batch statements underneath at jdbc layer.
+ `executeBatchAsync/executeBatch` maps to batch statements underneath at JDBC layer.

 @@@

-### SELECT
+### Select

 To select data from table, use the DSLContext as follows: